The odd origin of Gerstenhaber brackets, Batalin-Vilkovisky operators, and master equations: Multiplication, Gerstenhaber and BV

 We can now formulate mantra (3) in this context.

-\begin{thm} For the nc--versions of odd cyclic operads and $\K$--twisted modular operads as well as for $\K$--twisted version of wheeled PROPs the operator $\Delta$ is a BV operator on the coinvariants which induces the previously constructed Gerstenhaber bracket. \end{thm}
+\begin{thm} For the nc-versions of odd cyclic operads and $\K$--twisted modular operads as well as for $\K$--twisted version of wheeled PROPs the operator $\Delta$ is a BV operator on the coinvariants which induces the previously constructed Gerstenhaber bracket. \end{thm}